bringauto/fleet-management-http-api/README.md

 ## Adding new API key

-To generate a new api key (passed as a query parameter "api_key") run the following in the root directory:
+To generate a new API key (passed as a query parameter "api_key") run the following in the root directory:
 ```bash
 python scripts/add_api_key.py <api-key-name> <path-to-config-file> [OPTIONS].
 ```